 “We believe that PDTs can bring effective, evidence-based treatments for alcohol use disorder to many more people and in doing so help address the public health burden of AUD,” said Yuri Maricich, Pear’s Chief Medical Officer.
 “We applaud FDA for recognizing the need to bring safe, effective, and innovative treatment options to patients and clinicians and we look forward to working closely with FDA under the Breakthrough Devices Program to gain marketing authorization of our AUD-only PDT product candidate.”

-The Breakthrough Devices Program is intended for devices that provide for more effective treatment or diagnosis of life-threatening or irreversibly debilitating diseases or conditions.
+The is intended for devices that provide for more effective treatment or diagnosis of life-threatening or irreversibly debilitating diseases or conditions.
 The program is designed to expedite development of the device and the prioritized review of the subsequent regulatory submissions, although there is no assurance that any of these benefits may be experienced.
 It is available for devices, like PDTs, which may be subject to FDA review under a premarket approval (PMA) application, premarket notification (510(k)), or De Novo classification request.

 Pear’s AUD-only PDT product candidate, reSET-A, has not received marketing authorization from FDA and is not available for sale in the United States.